How much does a loft conversion cost? Our expert guide explains everything

 (Image credit: Simply Loft)

-But if you’re adding a bathroom or a kitchen this will put up the price due to the extra expertise and labour required.
-Plumbing and waste for a bathroom can be re-routed from below and the soil pipe extended on the exterior, but your old boiler might not be able to cope with the new demands, so you may need a new boiler which is an expense.
+If you’re interested in attic bathroom ideas or in adding a kitchen into your loft this will put up the price due to the extra expertise and labour required.
+Plumbing and waste for a bathroom can be re-routed from below and the soil pipe extended on the exterior, but your old boiler might not be able to cope with the new demands, so you may need a new boiler which is an expense to bear in mind.

 attic bathroom with washbasin and shower area